-Brentwood School is proud of its musical reputation sustained by three full-time music staff and supported by over twenty visiting music specialist instrumental teachers.
+Brentwood School is proud of its musical reputation sustained by four full-time music staff and supported by over twenty visiting music specialist instrumental teachers.

 There are two orchestras, a String Orchestra, Choirs, Chamber Ensembles and Barbershop groups catering for a wide range of abilities and providing many opportunities to perform regularly in concerts.
 The world famous Brentwood School Big Band has established a reputation over many years of providing high-quality jazz and ensemble playing raising thousands of pounds for charity every year.